garden-io/garden/docs/guides/remote-kubernetes.md

 Our [cloud provider setup guide](./cloud-provider-setup.md) includes instructions for getting started with a few prominent hosted Kubernetes providers, and for configuring your Garden project to connect with them.

+## Requirements

+Garden is committed to supporting the _latest six_ stable versions of Kubernetes (i.e. if the latest stable version is v1.17.x, Garden supports v1.12.x and newer).
+Any conformant cluster should work fine.

+Using [in-cluster building](./in-cluster-building.md) introduces additional requirements.
+Please look at the [in-cluster building guide](./in-cluster-building.md) for details.

 ## Connecting to the cluster

 Start by making sure you have a [kubectl context](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/)